MaterializeInc/materialize/doc/user/content/ops/monitoring.md

 Backwards-incompatible changes to the health check may be made at any time.
 {{< /warning >}}

-Materialize supports a minimal, HTTP health check at `http://<materialized_endpoint>/status`.
+Materialize supports a minimal HTTP health check at `http://<materialized_endpoint>/status`.
 The `/status` page can be used by schedulers which require an HTTP endpoint to verify liveness -- it returns HTTP 200 as long as materialized is running.
 To integrate Materialize with your monitoring